flyaway3216/ADAgentic/contributing_md.md

-# Contributing to [Project Name]
+# Contributing to ADAgentic.

-Thank you for your interest in contributing to our secure AI coder agent framework!
-We welcome contributions that align with our mission of creating secure, capable software to help AI coding agents.
+Thank you for your interest in contributing to a ADAgentic!
+I welcome contributions that align with  mission of creating secure, capable software to help AI coding agents.

 ## 🎯 Our Direction

-Before contributing, please review our [README](README.md) and roadmap to understand the project's goals.
+Before contributing, please review our ADAgentic(README.md)  and roadmap to understand the project's goals.
 We're happy to accept contributions that:

 - **Align with our current direction** as outlined in our documentation
 - **Propose changes to our direction** - but please discuss these in advance so we can understand the reasoning and ensure it fits our vision